HobanLab/Morton-REU/README.md

 ###### Directory contents:

-    archive_and_practice: contains practice simulations as well as third, fourth, and fifth attempts for the project; importing entire simulated population into R with varying parameter files (varying rates of migration); various number of simulation replicates
+    archive_and_practice: contains practice simulations as well as third, fourth, and fifth attempts for the project; importing entire simulated population into R with varying parameter files (varying rates of migration); various number of simulation replicates (note: These files are just to track progress.
+They do not contain complete analyses)
-    Attempt0_exploration: Exploring functions and objects related to this project
-            R: Following instructions on the genind tutorial ( )
-            Simulations: Contains practice parameter files for the software Simcoal and Simcoal 2
-        Attempt1_practice_sims: (archived to practice folder) Contains first iteration of writing my own parameter files, running simulations, and analyzing the code
-            Simulations: contains parameter files used for simulation, takes a sample of the entire population R scripts: contains analysis files.
-Wrote functions to import files from a directory and convert them.
-Wrote a for loop to convert imported files to genind objects
-        Attempt2_practice_sims_revised: Contains similar parameter files and analyses as Attempt1, but code and parameter values have been revised
-            Simulations: contains parameter files used for simulation, takes a sample of the entire population, revised parameter values
-            R scripts: contains analysis files.
-Wrote functions to import files from a directory and convert them.
-Wrote a for loop to convert imported files to genind objects
-        Attempt3_mig_intensity_10_reps: testing code and parameters using low level of replicates for faster loading
-            Figures: contain figures generated from R
-            R scripts: contains R scripts for sampling code and Rdata files for faster loading
-            Simulations: contains all parameter files used for simulation, along with the results of simulation
-        Attempt4_mig_intensity_100_reps: tesing code and parameters with higher replicates in order to view more accurate/precise results
-            Figures: contain figures generated from R
-            R scripts: contains R scripts for sampling code and Rdata files for faster loading
-            Simulations: contains all parameter files used for simulation, along with the results of simulation
-        Attempt5_REU_final: Finalized version of code for Summer REU project.
-Includes 100 simulation replicates, high and low migration rates, and high and low sampling intensity.
-Slightly improved code efficiency.
-            Figures: contain figures generated from R
-            R scripts: contains R scripts for sampling code and Rdata files for faster loading
-            Simulations: contains all parameter files used for simulation, along with the results of simulation

     samp_pop_sims: Updated code from the last iteration to analyse all combinations of migration and sampling intensities within one nested for loop for increased efficiency and ease.
 Also removed any hard-coded instances of rows_to_samp variable compared to Attempt5.
 (Sixth and final attempt for the project)
-        R scripts: Improved code to analyse all combinations of migration and sampling intensities within one loop.
-Removed most instances of hard-coding to improve flexibility analysis_conversions_calculations_revised.R: revised vresion fixes errors.
-Data was being analyzed incorrectly. analysis_data_prep.R: Script to aggregate dataframes from conversion file into one main dataframe for generating results.
-This is to get results for equal and proportional sampling on one plot analysis_graphics_results.R: Script creates boxplots for each combination of migration rates and sample intensity. oneloop_allcap_code.R: calculates alleles captured by each strategy for allele frequency groups
+        R-scripts: R scripts to run sampling code on simulation files, convert files, save genetic statistics, run various analyses and plot results
         Simulations: contain parameter files and other simulation files; parameter files include high and low migration; simulation outputs are stored in folders.
-            highMig: simulation files resulting from high migration parameters
-            lowMig:  simulation files resulting from low migration parameters
+            highMig:
+            lowMig:
-        Figures: contain images produced in R scripts for boxplots
+        Figures: contain images produced in R scripts for boxplots and other various figures

+    samp_pop_sims_bottlenecks: Contains simulation files, R scripts, and figures for the 2 sets of bottleneck simulations.
+Bottlenecks were implemented to increase the complexity of our simulations.
+        bottleneck_1: This simulation constricts populations 10x from their historical size to their current size
+        bottleneck_2: This simulation constricts historical populations of equal sizes at unequal factors to achieve current populations of unequal sizes.

     case_study_sims: Contains R scripts and simulation files relating to three species of Oak that were used as case studies for the project.
 Case studies were used in comparison to a hypothetical species (in previous attempts) in order to determine if, when applied to mroe realistic parameter values, the same results would be achieved.
         Figures: contain images produced in R scripts for boxplots